My family and I love to travel and explore new places. We have been blessed to travel all over the United States.

 The Seas with Nemo & Friends

 The World Showcase at Epcot Center gives everyone a chance to experience eleven different countries from around the world including China, Germany, France, Morocco, Italy, Norway, Mexico, and Canada.
 The Disney cast members actually come from the country that they represent to give everything more authenticity.
-They also did a great job in designing each area and make you feel like you have been transported to that country.
+They also did a great job in designing each area and making you feel like you have been transported to that country.
 In addition, many of the countries offer movies, shows, or a ride to enable you to learn more about each country.
 The World Showcase is the place to find food at Epcot.
 Each country has authentic food to eat.
-Most countries have both sit down restaurants and fast food restaurants.
-If you do plan to sit down to eat, I would recommend making reservations as they restaurants can be very busy with long lines.
+Most countries have both sit-down restaurants and fast-food restaurants.
+If you do plan to sit down to eat, I would recommend making reservations as the restaurants can be very busy with long lines.

 Illuminations: Reflections of Earth

 Walt Disney World Resort knows how to do firework shows.
 Epcot’s Illuminations: Reflections of Earth is no different.
 The show takes you through their interpretation of the birth of the Earth, the triumph of life, and ends telling the story of hope for our future.
 The great thing about the show is that it is launched from barges in the World Showcase Lagoon so you can easily see the show anywhere around the lagoon.
 Seeing the reflections in the water adds to the beauty of the fireworks and special effects.